Saidi of Tidore: Continuing struggles against Ternate and the VOC

 The ongoing war between the Spanish Empire and the Dutch Republic was matched by hostilities in Maluku where Spain and Tidore stood against the VOC and Ternate.
 The Dutch actively tried to prevent any attempts to make a separate peace between Ternate and Tidore.
 The VOC noted that Saidi was a political man who was no great friend of Spain but who strove to secure Tidore's position within the power balance between the Europeans.
-Several clashed nevertheless took place during the 1640s.
+Several clashes nevertheless took place during the 1640s.
 Tidore turned out to be the more successful "due to its greater carefulness and bravery" Foodstuff was brought to Tidore from its vassals in Halmahera and even from the Papuan Islands, where Tidorese influence had been established by this time.
 One of Saidi's helpers was the chief Gurabesi whom later traditions associate with the origins of Tidore rule in the Papuan lands.
 In 1649 a number of battles and mutual raids took place, culminating in a Tidore-Spanish invasion in Ternate where the Dutch were defeated with considerable losses.
 Before the VOC were able to stage a counter-attack, news of the Peace of Westphalia reached the East Indies, and hostilities were cancelled.

 Malukan kora kora used in the 1649 Dutch conquest of Rarakit on Ceram, a place that sheltered Tidorese and Papuan opponents.